zimberzimber/oneshot-modding-guide/obsidian/For Players.md

 You can enable the in game speedrun timer by adding a file named `igt.ini` next to the game's `.exe`.

+## Rebinding Controls
+You can rebind your controls by pressing `F1` in the game.

 ## True Save Reset
 1) Navigate to `%appdata%/Oneshot`
 2) Delete `save.dat` and `p-settings.dat`